codeclimate/codeclimate-rubocop/config/contents/style/redundant_freeze.md

-This cop check for uses of `Object#freeze` on immutable objects.
+Check for uses of `Object#freeze` on immutable objects.

 NOTE: Regexp and Range literals are frozen objects since Ruby 3.0.